RoaaM/SemEval_competion/README.md

 # SemEval_competion

-## This repo about SemEval competion (2023)
+## This repo is about the SemEval competition (2023)

-this is the url for competetion and data [https://codalab.lisn.upsaclay.fr/competitions/7124#learn_the_details]
+This is the URL for competition and data on codalab [https://codalab.lisn.upsaclay.fr/competitions/7124#learn_the_details], and this is the repo for competition [https://github.com/rewire-online/edos]

 Explainable Detection of Online Sexism (EDOS)
 - "Sexism: any abuse or negative sentiment that is directed towards women based on their gender, or based on their gender combined with one or more other identity attributes (e.g. Black women, Muslim women, Trans women)."